gitter-badger/grow-controller-Rpi/README.md

-Using the "change light cycle" in the "light menu" replaces your current crontab, it also places @reboot lcd scripts. if your not using the Adafruit PiPlate lcd # out the lcd calls in crontab.flower and crontab.veg.
+Using the "light cycle" in the "main menu" replaces your current crontab, it also places @reboot lcd scripts. if your not using the Adafruit PiPlate lcd # out the lcd calls in crontab.flower and crontab.veg.
 If U have other jobs in your crontab U'll want to also add them to crontab.flower and crontab.veg.